Marketing Management (Top-Up) BA (Hons)

-What are the essential marketing skills, attitudes and behaviours needed to succeed in the modern business environment?
-In this module you will be exposed to a range of concepts, practices and exemplars of professional marketing activity across a wide range of contexts.
-In the light of this understanding, you will evaluate yourself, then create a personal development plan that will help you adopt the key behaviours of a professional marketing manager, that will ‘fast-track’ you to the top.
+Module code: MKT3041Status: CompulsoryThis module aims to apply the relevant marketing skills attitudes and behaviours needed for individuals to succeed in the modern business environment.
+Students will be exposed to concepts practices and exemplars of professional marketing activity across a wide range of contexts.
+In the light of this understanding students will evaluate their personal efficacy and undertake to develop their professional marketing potential and capabilities.

 Research Project (20 Credits)